 A participant can only terminate his or her status as a 2004 ASPP participant: (1) through a request to close the account (a "Participant Closure"), or (2) if the account contains no Shares (or fractional Shares) at any time on or after a termination of employment with the Company (an "Automatic Closure").
 The Company will continue to pay the account maintenance fees during such time that an associate continues to work for a non-participating employer and Shares are held in the account, but such participant may not have further contributions made to the account.
 In connection with a Participant Closure, the participant must elect to have his or her 2004 ASPP account fully distributed either: (1) in Shares (except that the value of any fractional Shares will be distributed in cash less any applicable fees), or (2) in cash by directing all full Shares and fractional interests to be sold with the proceeds, less applicable brokerage and other normal fees, being distributed.
-Following a participant until the earlier of a Participant Closure or an Automatic Closure.
+Following a participant's termination of employment (other than by reason of death), the account will remain open at the expense of the participant until the earlier of a Participant Closure or an Automatic Closure.
 A termination of employment due to death will result in the following as soon as administratively practicable to the Company: (1) all future contributions will cease being made to the account, and (2) the account will be distributed to the participant's estate unless otherwise directed pursuant to applicable rules and procedures adopted by the SOC.